logicalclocks/feature-store-api/docs/hopsworksai/azure/getting_started.md

   </figure>
 </p>

-Select *Edit* and replace the *actions* part of the JSON with the one from Hopsworks.ai Azure account configuration workflow:
+Select *Edit* and replace the *actions* part of the JSON with the one from Hopsworks.ai Azure account configuration workflow.

+!!! note
+    If the access rights provided by Hopsworks.ai Azure account configuration workflow are too permissive, you can go to [Limiting Azure permissions](./restrictive_permissions.md) for more details on how to reduce the permissions.

 <p align="center">
   <figure>